-These instructions give you some background information about Form 941, Employer's Quarterly Federal Tax Return.
-They tell you who must fill out the form, how to fill it out line by line, and when and where to file it.
+These instructions give you some background information about Form 941, Employer's QUARTERLY Federal Tax Return.
+They tell you who must file the form, how to fill it out line by line, and when and where to file it.

 If you want more in-depth information about payroll tax topics relating to Form 941, see Pub.
-15 (Circular E), Employer's Tax Guide, visit the IRS website at www.irs.gov, or call 1-800-829-4933.
+15 (Circular E), Employer's Tax Guide, or visit the IRS website at www.irs. gov and type "Employment Tax" in the Search box.

 Federal law requires you, as an employer, to withhold taxes from your employees' paychecks.
-Each time you pay wages, you must withhold - or take out of your employees' paychecks - certain amounts for federal income tax, social security tax, and Medicare tax (payroll taxes).
+Each time you pay wages, you must withhold - or take out of your employees' paychecks - certain amounts for federal income tax, social security tax, and Medicare tax.
 Under the withholding system, taxes withheld from your employees are credited to your employees in payment of their tax liabilities.

-Federal law also requires employers to pay any liability for the employer's portion of social security and Medicare taxes.
+Federal law also requires you to pay any liability for the employer's portion of social security and Medicare taxes.
 This portion of social security and Medicare taxes is not withheld from employees.